 The grand boulevard of High Street extends eastwards towards Beaconsfield where it is lined with poplar trees and identified as an Avenue of Honour to commemorate those who fought in the First World War.

 To the north-west and south of the town centre have been rapid suburban housing developments including the local estates of Timbarra, Brentwood and Berwick Springs.
 Several local shopping centres exist within those areas including Parkhill Plaza and Eden Rise Village.
 Berwick's local nightclub, Blitz, is located at Castello's Berwick Springs Hotel complex.

 One of Berwick's primary attractions is the Wilson Botanic Park.
-The 39 hectare site was originally a basalt quarry, but ongoing redevelopment since 1992 has seen it evolve into an oasis of gardens, flora and birdlife with several lakes, picnic areas and scenic walking trails with lookouts.
+This 39 hectare site was originally established as a basalt quarry in 1859 and it operated until 1979.
+Since then, ongoing redevelopment has seen it evolve into an oasis of gardens, flora and birdlife with several lakes, picnic areas and scenic walking trails with lookouts.

 In contrast to the suburban sprawl that surrounds much of what was the original Berwick village are the rural areas to the north.
 A drive along the scenic Beaumont Road winds its way through horse stud farms and homesteads, eventually ascending the surrounding hills and offering spectacular views across the district.

 A little further north is the small community of Harkaway, nestled within undulating countryside.
 It has a general store, primary school, recreation reserve and there are distinguished homes along tree-lined streets.